basicmi/AI-Chip/README.md

 Bitcoin Mining Giant [Bitmain](https://www.bitmain.com/) is developing processors for AI.

 ## Wave Computing
 Wave’s Compute Appliance is capable to run TensorFlow at 2.9 PetaOPS/sec on their 3RU appliance.
 Wave refers to their processors at DPUs and an appliance has 16 DPUs.
 Wave uses processing elements it calls Coarse Grained Reconfigurable Arrays (CGRAs).
 It is unclear what bit width the 2.9 PetaOPS/s is referring to.
-From their [white paper](http://wavecomp.ai/technology/), the ALUs can do 1b, 8b, 16b and 32b,

->"The arithmetic units are partitioned.
-They can perform 8-b operations in parallel (ideal for DNN inferencing) as well as 16-b and 32-b operations (or any combination of the above).
-Some 64-b operations are also available and these can be extended to arbitrary precision using software."

-Here is a bit more on one of the 16 DPUs included in the appliance,

->"The Wave Computing DPU is an SoC that contains a 16,384 PEs, configured as a CGRA of 32x32 clusters.
-It includes four Hybrid Memory Cube (HMC) Gen 2 interfaces, two DDR4 interfaces, a PCIe Gen3 16-lane interface and an embedded 32-b RISC microcontroller for SoC resource management.
-The Wave DPU is designed to execute autonomously without a host CPU."
+Some details can be fund in their  [white paper](http://wavecomp.ai/technology/).

 Some more details can be fund in this article: [AI芯片 浅析Yann LeCun提到的两款Dataflow Chip](https://zhuanlan.zhihu.com/p/26594188)